 University of Connecticut School of Law Tax Clinic*

 High school drop-outs have a higher incidence of incarceration and are more likely to be life-long victims of poverty than their graduating peers.
-Educators report that the best predictor of whether a student will become a drop-out is their history of school attendance.
-Truancy is frequently an early warning signal of stress affecting their family, and also their first encounter with the judicial system.
-The Project matches middle school-aged students with attorney volunteers who provide early intervention before truancy-related problems become intractable.
+Educators report that the best predictor for high school graduation is a student’s history of school attendance.
+Truancy is frequently an early warning signal of stress affecting a family, and also a child’s first encounter with the judicial system.
+The Project matches middle school-aged students with attorney volunteers who provide early intervention before truancy-related problems become intractable or a Family with Service Needs petition is filed in Juvenile Court.

 CVLC's clients are actively engaged in treatment and recovery from serious mental illness and substance abuse.
 While they are doing the hard work of personal transformation, we provide support to alleviate the stress of legal problems like criminal records, outstanding traffic violations, or a dispute with a landlord, which can derail recovery.